ccls/sequencing/README.md

 This also effected the write\_results.pl script in another place.
 The sequences weren't included due to this change in name.
 The hash then didn't contain any matching keys.

+Also, many of these scripts seem to expect a "standard" sequence name style of having a trailing /1 or /2 for the respective left and right lanes.
+Our data is not like this.

+### TODO
+  Is this really a standard?
+Change our sequence names or modify all of the scripts to work with both style?